TabulateJarl8/ti842py/README.md

 transpile("tiprogram.txt", "tiprogram.py")
 ```
 Again, if the second argument is not supplied, the program will be written to `stdout`.
+The `transpile` command can be supplied with 2 optional arguments, `decompileFile` and `forceDecompile`. `decompileFile` defaults to `True`, and `forceDecompile` defaults to `False`